Patch-based learning of adaptive Total Variation parameter maps for blind image denoising: Patch-based learning of regularisation maps

 \subsection{Image patch dataset \& network architecture}

 As a training dataset, we considered $300$ images extracted from the popular Berkeley greyscale image dataset (BSD300), covering a diverse range of subjects (from faces, to natural landscapes etc).
 We preliminary split the dataset into 200/50/50 images for training/validation and testing.
 Overlapping patches of size $32\times32$ were extracted, with a sliding step set to 16 pixels, either to the right or downward, thus letting the patches to overlap by 25\% or 50\%.
 From each extracted patch, several noisy patches generated as different realisations of fixed Gaussian/Poisson noise distributions were generated.
 To create labels, i.e.~reference values $\tilde{\mu}_i$ to be used for training, problem \eqref{eq:patch_wise_mu} was solved repeatedly (see Section \ref{sec:optim}).
 To facilitate the learning process, the outlier values that did not fall in the range $(0, 1.5\times\text{IQR}]$ were removed.
 The overall samples in the dataset for Poisson denoising are 144,870, for Gaussian denoising are 165,300.
 Two separate neural networks were trained for Gaussian and Poisson denoising.
 Both architectures have approximately $2.8 \times 10^6$ model parameters, as detailed in Table \ref{tab:nn_architecture2}.
+Its layer architecture is based on the one of the well-known AlexNet, with modifications aimed at reducing the total number of parameters, so as to mitigate overfitting (via dropout layers).
 As a training loss the mean squared error (MSE) between the predicted $\mu$ and the reference $\tilde{\mu}$ was used.
 Adam optimizer was used with an initial learning rate of $10^{-5}$ and an exponential decay rate of factor $\gamma = 0.8$, along with a weight decay of parameter $10^{-4}$.
 Training and validation were performed over 30 epochs with a batch size of 256.